 Whenever possible, several reference sources should be chosen in order to avoid acquisition problems due to binarity, faintness or proper motion of the reference source.
 The Guide Star and 2MASS catalogues can be used to find suitable references.
-However for LGS observations, to ease the (development of) operations, the user is restricted to a single Tip-Tilt Star per LGS OB, or to SE mode.
+However for LGS observations, to ease the (development of) operations, the user is restricted to a single Tip-Tilt Star per LGS OB, or in the absence of a suitable Tip-Tilt star to SE mode.